Kuki031/examination-system/README.md

 This application allows you to sign up and log in.
+Password for all of the users imported in the database from .json file is: testpass123456

 You can sign up as a student and participate in the examination process